famousj/the-little-hooner/hooner.md

 This book is an adaptation of the book The Little Schemer, which uses the language Scheme, another Lisp and therefore a cousin of Hoon.
-It goes very slowly, using very small program to introduce and illustrate concepts that you'll need to understand to do programming in Hoon.
+It goes very slowly, using very small programs to introduce and illustrate concepts that you'll need to understand to do programming in Hoon.

 I assume zero experience in Hoon, or in any other programming